Jameskmonger/creature-chess/README.md

 You will need to set up an Auth0 tenant in order to run Creature Chess locally.

-See "Environment variables" below for info on how to store them.
+See "Environment variables" above for info on how to store them.

 - Set up a [machine to machine app](https://auth0.com/docs/applications/set-up-an-application/register-machine-to-machine-applications)

+  The app needs the following permissions:

+  - `client_credentials` (under Advanced Settings -> OAuth)

   This is used by the backends